 The reason for this is because nobody ever stages all parts of a wedding for a promotional photo shoot.
 Usually only formal and creative portraits are staged.
 To fake a whole wedding album would require vendors to stage getting ready photos, a ceremony and reception.
 Since most of these promotional photo shoots are done on a shoe string budget, this never happens.

 I actually didn’t realize this was a thing until I attended a photo workshops a few years back.
 In the workshop the photographer was talking about their process with their clients.
 When the topic of image editing came up the photographer stated.

 “If an image is good enough for our portfolio, we edit it ourselves.
 All other edits are outsourced to save us time.”

 I was blown away when I heard this.
-What the photographer was basically telling us was that outsourced editing wasn’t high enough quality to be displayed in their portfolios.
-Similarly this also meant the work they showed in their portfolio wasn’t the same as what the client would receive.
-They were literally running a bait and switch scam showing what the client could expect, and delivering something inferior.
+First, the photographer was basically telling us was that outsourced editing wasn’t high enough quality to be displayed in their portfolios.
+Second, this also meant the work the photographer showed in their portfolio wasn’t the same as what the client would receive.
+This is literally a bait and switch scenario.

 If you are worried about this, I would ask the photographer two questions.
 First, I would ask them who edited the photos in their portfolio.
 Second, I’d ask a follow up and make sure that the same person would be editing my photos.